hariharandata/finance_ai_agent/README.md

 - Supports both Groq and OpenAI models
 - Basic financial analysis using yfinance
 - Response logging and saving
+A simple implementation that uses a single agent (either Groq or OpenAI) to analyze stocks based on the configuration in `instructions.md`.
 **Usage:**
 ```bash
 python src/ai_agent/single_agent.py